 All three recipes are easy to prepare, absolutely DELICIOUS, and don’t require any cooking!

-Ingredients & How to Make a Fig and Cheese Plate
+Ingredients You’ll Need For a Fig and Cheese Plate

-For full details on Fresh Figs, Three Ways, please see the recipe card below
+For full details and descriptions on the recipes and ingredients, please scroll to the recipe card below.

 - Greens: A handful of organic green lettuces and also flat leaf (Italian) parsley